pohaoc/gds-test/README.md

 # gds-test
-some sample codes to enable direct GPU-Storage data path
+some sample codes to enable direct gpu-storage data path